Embed information literacy in your course

 Subject librarians offer one-on-one research support for students.
 These consultations are customized to the research requirements of particular assignments.
 Consider including our contact information in the course syllabus, along with mention of our research consultation service.

 Created by subject librarians Subject Guides serve as a starting point for student research.
 Guides can also be created for specific courses containing recommended resources and digital tools, such as bibliographies, full text databases, and specific reference works.
-These guides can be linked to from your Blackboard-course.
+These guides can be linked to from your Brightspace-course.